mccrodp/marketo_rest/README.md

 login and change their profiles.
 These steps assume you have already configured additional account fields admin/config/people/accounts/fields.

-Management of all integration options are handled on the main Marketo MA configuration page found at admin/config/search/marketo_rest.
+Management of all integration options are handled on the main Marketo REST configuration page found at admin/config/search/marketo_rest.

 1. Enable the Marketo REST User module.